Healthcare in the United Kingdom

 Most medicines are easily available.
-If a certain type of medication is not available, pharmacies in most UK cities can have it ordered in within 24 to 48 hours.
+If a certain type of medication is not available, pharmacies in most UK cities can have it ordered in.
 For certain types of medicine one will need a prescription from a GP, while others are available over the counter.

 Expats will often find a pharmacy located close to a GP's surgery or hospital.
 Independent pharmacies are fast disappearing in the UK and being taken over by chains such as Boots and Superdrug, which sell beauty goods alongside health and medical products.

 No special vaccinations are required for expats moving to the UK.
-However, these routine vaccinations are recommended:
+However, it recommended that routine vaccinations are kept up to date.